exakat/exakat-docs/Introduction.rst

 `Exakat <http://www.exakat.io/>`_ is an Open Source tool.
 The code is available on `Github.com/exakat/exakat <https://github.com/exakat/exakat>`_, as `Docker image <https://hub.docker.com/r/exakat/exakat/>`_ and `Vagrant file <https://github.com/exakat/exakat-vagrant>`_.
 It is also available as a phar `download <https://www.exakat.io/download-exakat/>`_.

-`Exakat cloud <https://www.exakat.io/exakat-cloud/>`_ is a SaaS platform, offering exakat audits on code, anytime, at reduced cost.
+`Exakat Cloud <https://www.exakat.io/exakat-cloud/>`_ is a SaaS platform, offering exakat audits on code, anytime, at reduced cost.

 `Exakat SAS <https://www.exakat.io/get-php-expertise/>`_ is a Service company, providing consulting and training services around automated analysis and code quality for PHP.